 We start from the beginning and discuss how to land your first data analyst job.
 From there, we walk you through every prospective phase of your journey so that you can decide whether life as a data analyst is what you want to pursue.

-How to start your Data Analyst career
+How to start a Data Analyst career?

 If you want to build a successful data analyst career, there are a few things you will need to do first.
 Before applying for vacant positions or scheduling your first job interview, you must: